 Record the deed and file any other paperwork with the County Recorder.
 Deeds may be recorded in person at the County Recorder’s office or by sending the original deed by mail.
 Your County Recorder can provide more guidance.

-Note on Funding a Trust: Mortgages and Deeds
+Special Note on Mortgages & Deeds

 Many mortgages and deeds of a Trust include a “due-on-sale” clause saying the entire balance is due immediately if the property is transferred.
 Federal and state laws say that these due-on-sale clauses are not triggered by the transfer of most residential real estates to most Trusts.